tsombrero/jobwrangler/README.md

 A RunPolicy may have a [ConcurrencyPolicy](https://tsombrero.github.io/jobwrangler/apidocs/com/serfshack/jobwrangler/core/concurrencypolicy/AbstractConcurrencyPolicy.html) that governs how it coexists with other jobs with the same policy.
 This is how Singleton Jobs are enforced for example.

 When a Job is submitted, and before it is added, its ConcurrencyPolicy is compared with that of other running Jobs.
-If a running Job has a matching ConcurrencyPolicy the jobs are said to "collide" and the running job's ConcurrencyPolicy resolves any conflict.
+If a running Job has a matching ConcurrencyPolicy the jobs are said to "collide" and the running job's ConcurrencyPolicy resolves any conflict in its [onCollision()](https://tsombrero.github.io/jobwrangler/apidocs/com/serfshack/jobwrangler/core/concurrencypolicy/AbstractConcurrencyPolicy.html#onCollision-com.serfshack.jobwrangler.core.Job-com.serfshack.jobwrangler.core.Job-) implementation.
 This may include canceling either job, setting up a dependency relationship, consolidating work into a single job, or something else.

 There are three built-in `ConcurrencyPolicy` implementations:
 ##### SingletonPolicyKeepExisting